vimanasystems/ZeroTrustBSD/README.md

 - Industrial and OT segmentation (IEC 62443, NIS2)
 - Embassy, field, and disaster-resilient deployments
 - Secure sovereign edge and cloud zones
+- Central Banks and Financial Instituions

 ## 🌍 Global Deployment Readiness

-ZeroTrustBSD is engineered not only for resilience—but also for international interoperability, regulatory alignment, and sovereign-scale adoption.
+ZeroTrustBSD is engineered not only for resilience; but also for international interoperability, regulatory alignment, and sovereign-scale adoption.

 It is suitable for deployment in:

 - 🇪🇺 European NIS2-compliant networks
 - 🇦🇪 UAE smart infrastructure and OT systems